vancluever/terraform-provider-acme/website/docs/dns_providers/gcloud.html.markdown

 * `GCE_SERVICE_ACCOUNT` - Account.
 * `GCE_SERVICE_ACCOUNT_FILE` - Account file path.

+* `GCE_ALLOW_PRIVATE_ZONE` - Allows requested domain to be in private DNS zone, works only with a private ACME server (by default: false).
 * `GCE_POLLING_INTERVAL` - Time between DNS propagation check.
 * `GCE_PROPAGATION_TIMEOUT` - Maximum waiting time for DNS propagation.
 * `GCE_TTL` - The TTL of the TXT record used for the DNS challenge.